Scottmg1/Sentry-Six-Remastered/README.md

-# SentrySix Remastered
+# SentrySix

-SentrySix Remastered is a modern, feature-rich viewer and exporter for your Tesla Sentry and Dashcam footage, built with Python and PyQt6.
+SentrySix  is a modern, feature-rich viewer and exporter for your Tesla Sentry and Dashcam footage, built with Python and PyQt6.
 It provides a fluid, intuitive interface to navigate, review, and export your clips with powerful tools not found in other viewers.

 This project was remastered and significantly enhanced through a collaboration between Scott and Google's Gemini 2.5 Pro, building upon the excellent foundation of the original SentrySix by ChadR23.